fontforge/designwithfontforge.com/en-US/Glossary.md

 ## P
 ### Panose

 A system for describing fonts.
-See <a title="Unicode consortium" href="http://www.panose.com/ProductsServices/pan1.aspx">HP's PANOSE classification metrics guide</a>.
-There is also an extension called <a title="Unicode consortium" href="http://www.w3.org/Fonts/Panose/pan2.html">Panose 2</a>.
+See [Panose Font Classification System Metrics Guide](http://monotype.de/services/pan1).
+There is also an extension called [Panose 2.0](http://www.w3.org/Fonts/Panose/pan2.html).

 FontForge only knows about the classification scheme for Latin fonts.
 Other schemes exist for other scripts.